 An exception is the Society for Neuroscience meeting, in which case the deadline is the first Monday in October.

-- Funds will be granted as part of the travel reimbursement process after the meeting.
-(NBA business office)
+Funds will be granted as part of the travel reimbursement process after the meeting.
+(Neuroscience business office)